Admission & Financial Aid

 The FAFSA (Free Application for Federal Student Aid) is used to determine your eligibility for federal student financial aid, including grants, loans, and work-study programs.
 In addition, it is used by the state of Illinois and Concordia University Chicago to determine eligibility for need-based grants.

-Complete the FAFSA as soon after January 1 as possible each year.
-You may use estimated income tax information.
-Note: all Illinois residents should complete their FAFSA before March 1st or risk being denied Illinois Map Grants due to state budget limitations.
+Beginning with the 2017-18 FAFSA, students will be able to complete and submit a FAFSA as early as October 1 every year.
+Students will be required to report income information from an earlier tax year.
+Note: all Illinois residents should complete their FAFSA before December 1st or risk being denied Illinois Map Grants due to state budget limitations.
 Concordia’s priority awarding deadline is March 1st of each year.
 FAFSA applications filed after this date will be processed; however some types of financial aid may no longer be available.
 Financial aid packages can only be offered to students who have completed their FAFSA.

 Complete the FAFSA online at www.FAFSA.gov.
 To make sure that Concordia University Chicago receives a copy of your FAFSA results, make sure you list our school code: 001666.
 This application is FREE.
 If you are asked to pay a fee for processing, you have accidentally gone to the wrong website.